akorchyn/Pinginator/README.md

 add pagination to /quiet_hours

 Group creator usage:
-/admin_only  - only administrators could use ping functionallity /usage_cost  - you could provide the cost of usage ping functionality.
+/usage_cost  - you could provide the cost of usage ping functionality.
 1 corresponds to 1 hour.
                Please, notice by default user can't hold it more than 3 usages.
 /max_usage   - amount of usages that user can collect.
 Usage cost mode only.